CSCI1090-S24/ps3/README.md

 3. **REQUIRED FOR CS MAJORS, BONUS FOR EVERYONE ELSE:** A function called `max_for(a, b,c)` that that calculates the value of $x$ that maximizes the quadratic function and then reports that maximum value and $x$ displaying the first two decimal places **using a for loop**.
 Remember that `range()` takes only integer arguments, so you will have to think creatively!

-Your input and output messages must conform to the following sample runs:
+Your input and output messages must conform to the following sample runs.
+Keep in mind that if you implement step 3, the final line will be repeated by the `max_for()` function.

 ```
 Enter a: -1